New York State Route 23: Catskills

 Southeast of Prattsville hamlet, NY 23A splits off from NY 23 to continue along Schoharie Creek while the latter climbs in elevation again along Batavia Kill.
 Shortly past Red Falls, all crossings of the creek come to mark the Blue Line that delineates the Catskill Park.
 The route remains to the north of the creek even as it passes the Windham Mountain ski area and NY 296 comes in from the south.
 However, it crosses it several times and is within the park as it reaches its highest point, 1940 ft at the pass next to Windham High Peak where the Long Path crosses the road.
 From here, NY 23 begins a long descent down the Catskill Escarpment, losing most of the elevation it had gained since leaving Oneonta.
 As it does so, the route provides sweeping, panoramic views of the Capital District and points north, east and west.
 Along this stretch is Five State Lookout, a vista providing views of five states and four mountain ranges, including the Adirondack foothills and Green Mountains in Vermont.

 Having reached the floor of the Hudson Valley, NY 23 assumes a southeast-trending route through the town of Cairo.
-It comes close to the hamlet of Cairo, but bypasses it on a four-lane divided highway that takes it around the northern fringe of the community.
+It comes close to the hamlet of Cairo, but bypasses it on a four-lane expressway that takes it around the northern fringe of the community.
 As it runs around Cairo, the route connects to NY 145 and briefly overlaps NY 32, the major north–south state route on the west side of the Hudson River.
-NY 23 continues as a divided highway through mostly forested areas to the town of Catskill, where it crosses Catskill Creek and has an indirect intersection with the New York State Thruway (I-87).
+NY 23 continues as an expressway through mostly forested areas to the town of Catskill, where it crosses Catskill Creek and has an interchange that provides access to the New York State Thruway (I-87).
 Not far to the southeast is the village of Catskill, the county seat of Greene County.
-NY 23 bypasses this community as well, connecting to U.S. Route 9W (US 9W) and NY 385 at junctions in lightly populated areas north of the village prior to crossing the Hudson River on the Rip Van Winkle Bridge.
+NY 23 bypasses this community as well, reverting to a two-lane surface road, connecting to U.S. Route 9W (US 9W) and NY 385 at junctions in lightly populated areas north of the village prior to crossing the Hudson River on the Rip Van Winkle Bridge.